technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image41.png)

->#### **Summary:** By the end of this excercise, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models with required permissions to perform tasks.
+>#### **Summary:** By the end of this exercise, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models with required permissions to perform tasks.
 These foundational steps ensure that we have a secure, scalable environment in place to support the bank's data science and marketing initiatives.

 # Exercise 2: Building and Registering Predictive Models
 >#### **Introduction:** In this exercise, we will focus on registering datasets ,building and training machine learning models that predict borrower behavior.
 Using Azure Machine Learning, we will develop models that analyze historical customer data to forecast potential borrowers’ likelihood of loan conversion.
 After building the models, we will register them within the Azure ML workspace for further deployment and monitoring.
 This task emphasizes the importance of creating accurate and scalable models that drive personalized marketing.